 However, if you look at the data more granularly, you'll find that right-wing terrorism is a way more consistent threat.

-Quote, in 14 of the 21 years between 1994 and 2019 in which fatal terrorist attacks occurred, the majority of deaths resulted from right-wing attacks.
+Quote: In 14 of the 21 years between 1994 and 2019, in which fatal terrorist attacks occurred, the majority of deaths resulted from right-wing attacks.

 In eight of these years, right-wing attackers caused all of the fatalities, and in three more, including 2018 and 2019, they were responsible for more than 90% of annual fatalities.

-So sure, it's absurd to try and pretend that there's a white terror army that poses a threat to us in the United States, but that's mostly because the right wing has some experience in the terrorism game.
+So, sure, it's absurd to try and pretend that there's a white terror army that poses a threat to us in the United States, but that's mostly because the right-wing has some experience in the terrorism game, and they have for decades followed the Louis Beam leaderless resistance model.

-It's almost like because they've had so much cover from people like Tucker Carlson for a hundred years or so, they've figured out how to get away with all of this shit while still operating within a certain plausible deniability range.
+It's almost like because they've had so much cover from people like Tucker Carlson for a hundred years or so, they've figured out how to get away with all of this shit while still operating within a certain uh plausible deniability range.

-January 6th is being used as a pretext to strip millions of Americans, disfavored Americans, of their core constitutional rights and to defame them as domestic terrorists.
+Sure, yeah, January 6th is being used as a pretext to strip millions of Americans, disfavored Americans, of their core constitutional rights and to defame them as domestic terrorists.

 But what exactly happened on January 6th?

-How much of what we were told about that day is a lie?
+How much of what we were told about that day is a lie.

 Darren Beattie of Revolver News is one of the few in media who's done real reporting on what actually happened on January 6th.